MackHog/Ketchup/README_SSL.md

 mkcert -install

 ### done
-That is all, now use the cert in your local env project
+That is all, now use the cert in your local env project.